-One cold, stormy night, about twentyheard at the door of Dr. J., just as he had composed himself to sleep after an unusual composed himself to sleep after an una star busy and fatiguing day.
-On opening the door, a man appeared out-side evidently greatly agitated in his mind.
+One cold, stormy night, about twentyfive years ago, a tremendous ringing was heard at the door of Dr. J., just as he had composed himself to sleep after an unusual busy and fatiguing day.

+On opening the door, a man appeared outside evidently greatly agitated in his mind.
 "Doctor," said he, "I want you to come to our house just as quick as you can.
 Our little gal is awful sick.
 I dunno but she'll die.
 She has swallowed a brass thimble, at least we think that is what is the matter.
 The thimble is lost and she is dreadful sick.
-You'll come right off, won't you doc-tor ?"
-"Where do you live ?" queried Dr. J.
+You'll come right off, won't you doctor?"

-"Land!
-I s'posed you knew me," was the reply "I live over the hill beyond Squire Benton's.
-It's about four miles over there."
+"Where do you live?" queried Dr. J. "Land!
+I s'posed you knew me," was ne reply "I live over the hill beyond the reply Squire Benton's.
+It's about four miles over

-The kind doctor hastily dressed, and or-The kind doctor hashiy dressed, and or-dering his horse, prepared to face the storm.
-The road to Tim Jones' was a very had one, and the horse, already tired, seemed little disposed to enter upon the journey with spirit.
-A dismal and tedious hour passed before the doctor houring and we can before the doctor, benumbed with cold and almost exhausted, droye into Tim Jones' dooryard.
+The kind doctor hastily dressed, and or-The road to Tim Jones' was a very bad one, and the horse, already tired, seemed little disposed to enter upon the journey with spirit.
+A dismal and tedious hour passed before the doctor, benumbed with cold and almost exhausted, drove into Tim Jones dooryard.
 There was no friendly light at any of the windows.
 All was darkness and silence.
-With some difficulty the doctor succeeded in fastening his horse in a shed, and making his way to the door through the muddy dooryard, hoping to find a comfort-able fire inside, by which he might prepare himself to endure the jaunt home.
-"No answer was given to his knock, and while he waited in the blustering wind and sleet upon the door-step, he began to think there might be some mistake about the house, when suddenly a window opened over his head, and a voice said house, when suddenly a window opened over his head, and a voice said : "Oh, doctor, is that you?
-Well, they found the thimble afore I got home, and the gal scens well enough now.
-She's asleep now and it's a pity to wake her.
-I guess she's all right.
+With some difficulty the doctor succeeded in fastening his horse in a shed, and making his way to the door through the muddy dooryard, hoping to find a comfortable fire inside, by which he might prepare himself to endure the jaunt home.

+"No answer was given to his knock, and while he waited in the blustering wind and sleet upon the door-step, he began to think there might be some mistake about the house, when suddenly a window opened over his head, and a voice said: "Oh, doctor, is that you?
+Well, they found the thimble afore I got home, and the gal seems well enough now.
+She's asleep now and it's a pity to wake her. guess she's all right.
 I s'pose there isn't no use in yer comin' in.
-The fire's out and we've all just gone to bed."
+The fire's out and we've all just gone to bed.'

 The doctor turned to unfasten his horse and take his weary way home.
 Just as he was driving from the yard the window opened again and Tim's voice was heard shouting; "Halloo, doctor, see here, you won't charge me nothin' will you, seein'